pipefunc/pipefunc/docs/source/faq.md

 See the next example for how to use it in combination with `resources_variable`.
 ```

-Here's an example without using `resources_variable`:
+Here's an example that uses a function to determine the resources for a `PipeFunc`:

 ```{code-cell} ipython3
 from pipefunc import pipefunc, Pipeline